sadiq890/Store-Analysis-Excel-/README.md

 # Store-Analysis-Excel
-Creating dashboards for a store data
+-> Creating dashboards for a store data.

-Answering KPIs and business qustions
+-> Answering KPIs and business qustions.

-Finding insights from data sashboard.
+-> Finding insights from data dashboard.